 - Garlic is harvested in the summer time, usually in July or August.

 - It then needs to cure for a couple of weeks and tied or braided for storage.

 [clickToTweet tweet=”Grow your own garlic by planting in the fall for a great summer harvest. #plantgarlic #grow” quote=”Grow your own garlic by planting in the fall for a great summer harvest. #plantgarlic #grow”]

 I will let you know next summer how my garlic growing is going.
 Surely I couldn’t mess up something this easy!
 I can’t wait to make my garlic steak recipe with my own homegrown garlic.
 Yummy!

 Do you have any tips for growing garlic?
 Let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!